HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest/wcm_REST_web_content_manager_find_references.md

-# Web Content Manager Find Rendering and Script Portlet References
+# Web Content Manager Find References From WCM Artifacts

 This API allows you to find all references to an item identified by its UUID, either by a DAM UUID for an asset or a WCM UUID for a WCM item.